boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 * Developing explicable machine learning models with inductive biases inspired by clinical psychology and behavioral science, especially temporal point processes and Bayesian inference.

 Also, I have experience with statistical physics for theoretical Deep Learning and Word Sense Disambiguation.
-Please see my publications for more details.
+Please see my publications and CV for more details.

-I had two fantastic collaborators at U of R: [Dr. Anis Zaman](http://azaman13.github.io/) (now at eBay) and [Dr. Rupam Acharyya](https://www.cs.rochester.edu/u/racharyy/) (postdoc at the University at Buffalo).
+I have two fantastic collaborators at U of R: [Dr. Anis Zaman](http://azaman13.github.io/) (now at eBay) and [Dr. Rupam Acharyya](https://www.cs.rochester.edu/u/racharyy/) (postdoc at the University at Buffalo).

 <span style="color:red">I am always happy to help students get involved in research, especially from *historically underrepresented groups*.
 Please feel free to email me!</span>